Design for Supply Chain Principles Explained

 Supply chain management is the process of managing goods and services from the initial stages of manufacturing all the way up to providing after-sales services/warranty for a product.

 A product’s design may be the very best in the market, but it may have high supply chain management costs due to poor operations management of its various elements.
-It is therefore prudent to start factoring in decisions for supply chain management as early as possible.
+It is therefore prudent to start factoring in decisions for supply chain management as early as possible and make your supply chain more resilient to various challenges it may face.

 What Is Design for Supply Chain (DfSC)?